 Every Fazioli piano emerges from the great vision of the company's founder combined with the daily commitment of the many skilled and passionate colleagues that form the Fazioli technical team.

 Over forty years, the company has succeeded in distilling the best of piano-building and musical tradition and experience from the last three centuries.
-This has been analysed with a critical eye, considering the evolving tastes of players and audiences, and contributing with innovative solutions that improve the instrument in terms of all aspects of sound quality, playability, and durability with optimum performance.
+This has been analyzed with a critical eye, considering the evolving tastes of players and audiences, and contributing with innovative solutions that improve the instrument in terms of all aspects of sound quality, playability, and durability with optimum performance.

-The geometric relationships and masses in the complex mechanics are calibrated to provide a precise and immediate feedback to the pianist’s fingertips, offering a feeling of absolute control over the instrument and the resulting sound.
+The geometric relationships and masses in the complex mechanics are calibrated to provide precise and immediate feedback to the pianist’s fingertips, offering a feeling of absolute control over the instrument and the resulting sound.

 Fazioli has created innovative and original patented solutions, ensuring that this feeling remains constant over time and use, and making mechanical adjustments simpler.

 The structure of a traditional grand piano action is provided with bar elements made in drawn aluminium filled by wood or a composite material such as multiplex wood or similar.
 This can be the reason of drawbacks, mainly due to the need for frequent and complicated maintenance operations, above all due to malfunctioning or breakings, connected for example to the moisture absorbed from solid wood of the bars (when they are made of wood) or, due to unsatisfactory resonances, caused by a single body in metal or composite material.

 The new FAZIOLI patented action aims to be less sensitive with respect to humidity.

 A further positive aspect is that the keys are provided with greater smoothness and able to consistently detect the skill of the pianist by generating an optimal sound and a better timbre.